 Signal: Green light

-Given the better-than-expected result in May and the fact that service sector confidence is at record highs and well above pre-pandemic levels, we have left this indicator as a green light.
+Given the better-than-expected job growth in May and the solid underlying data, we have left this indicator at a green light for now.

 Yield Curve (10-Year Minus 3-Month Treasury Rates)